-Prior to issuance of the coastal development permit, the applicant shall submit landscape, erosion control and drainage plans for review and approval by the Executive Director.
-The landscape, erosion control and drainage plans shall be reviewed and approved by the consulting geologist to ensure the plans are consistent with the geologist's recommendations for slope stability and proper site drainage.
+Prior to issuance of the coastal development permit, the applicant shall submit landscape and erosion control plans for review and approval by the Executive Director.
+The landscape and erosion control plans shall be reviewed and approved by the consulting geologic and geotechnical consultants to ensure that the plans are in conformance with the consultants' geotechnical recommendations.
 The plans shall incorporate the following criteria:

-- (a) Landscape and Erosion Control Plans, prepared by a licensed landscape architect, which assure all graded and disturbed areas on the subject site shall be planted and maintained for erosion control and visual enhancement purposes within (60) days of final occupancy of the residence.
+- (a) All graded & disturbed areas on the subject site shall be planted and maintained for erosion control and visual enhancement purposes within (60) days of final occupancy of the residence.
 To minimize the need for irrigation and to screen or soften the visual impact of development all landscaping shall consist primarily of native/drought resistant plants as listed by the California Native Plant Society, Santa Monica Mountains Chapter, in their document entitled Recommended List of Plants for Landscaping in the Santa Monica Mountains, dated October 4, 1994.
-Invasive, non-indigenous plant species which tend to supplant native species shall not be used; - (b) All cut and fill slopes, and disturbed areas, shall be stabilized with planting at the completion of final grading.
-Planting should utilize accepted planting procedures, consistent with fire safety requirements.
+Invasive, non-indigenous plant species which tend to supplant native species shall not be used. - (b) All cut and fill slopes, and disturbed areas, shall be stabilized with planting at the completion of final grading.
+Planting should be of native plant species indigenous to the Santa Monica Mountains using accepted planting procedures, consistent with fire safety requirements.
 Such planting shall be adequate to provide 90 percent coverage within two (2) years, and this requirement shall apply to all disturbed soils;

-- (c) All plantings shall be maintained in good growing condition throughout the life of the project and, whenever necessary, shall be replaced with new plant materials to ensure continued compliance with applicable landscape requirements; - (d) Should grading take place during the rainy season (November 1 March 31), sediment basins (including debris basins, desilting basins, or silt traps) shall be required on the project site prior to or concurrent with the initial grading operations and maintained through the development process to minimize sediment from runoff waters during construction.
-All sediment should be retained on-site unless removed to an appropriate approved dumping location either outside the coastal zone or to a site within the coastal zone permitted to receive fill; - (e) A Drainage Plan, designed by a licensed engineer, which assures that run-off from the roof, patios, and all other impervious surfaces on the subject parcel are collected and discharged in a manner which avoids ponding on the pad area.
-Site drainage shall not be accomplished by sheetflow runoff over the bluff.
-The drainage plan shall include installation of slope dewatering devices if determined necessary by the Consulting Engineer; - (f) The Permittee shall undertake development in accordance with the final approved plans.
-Any proposed changes to the approved final landscape, erosion control or drainage plans shall be reported to the Executive Director.
-No changes to said plans shall occur without a Coastal Commission-approved amendment to the coastal development permit, unless the Executive Director determines that no amendment is required.
+- (c) Plantings will be maintained in good growing condition throughout the life of the project and, whenever necessary, shall be replaced with new plant materials to ensure continued compliance with applicable landscape requirements; - (d) Should grading take place during the rainy season (November 1 March 31), sediment basins (including debris basins, desilting basins, or silt traps) shall be required on the project site prior to or concurrent with the initial grading operations and maintained through the development process to minimize sediment from runoff waters during construction.
+All sediment should be retained on-site unless removed to an appropriate approved dumping location either outside the coastal zone or to a site within the coastal zone permitted to receive fill; - (e) An erosion control plan shall be designed by a licensed engineer which assures that run-off from the roof, patios, and all other impervious surfaces on the subject parcel are collected and discharged in a manner which avoids ponding on the pad area.
+Site drainage shall not be accomplished by sheetflow runoff over the slope. - (f) The Permittee shall undertake development in accordance with the final approved plan.
+Any proposed changes to the approved final plan shall be reported to the Executive Director.
+No changes to the approved final plan shall occur without a Coastal Commission approved amendment to the coastal development permit, unless the Executive Director determines that no amendment is required.

-3. Wildfire Waiver of Liability
+3. Waiver of Liability

-Prior to the issuance of a coastal development permit, the applicant shall submit a signed document which shall indemnify and hold harmless the California Coastal Commission, its officers, agents and employees against any and all claims, demands, damages, costs, expenses of liability arising out of the acquisition, design, construction, operation, maintenance, existence, or failure of the permitted project in an area where an extraordinary potential for damage or destruction from wildfire exists as an inherent risk to life and property
+Prior to the issuance of a coastal development permit, the applicant shall submit a signed document which shall indemnify and hold harmless the California Coastal Commission, its officers, agents and employees against any and all claims, demands, damages, costs, expenses of liability arising out of the acquisition, design, construction, operation, maintenance, existence, or failure of the permitted project in an area where an extraordinary potential for damage or destruction from wild fire exists as an inherent risk to life and property